jmdeboer-surfsara/xcloud-performance/README.md

 To make sure the downloading of sources works without problems, it is advisible to create your own mirror; downloading from the vendors gave me some trouble.
 All sources are expected to be in zip format.

-You can enter the locaction of source in vars/main.yml
+You can enter the location of sources in vars/main.yml

 ## Using in combination with Vagrant